Mucinex Sinus-Max Night Time Congestion & Cough Side Effects

 Generic Name: acetaminophen / diphenhydramine / phenylephrine

-Note: This page contains information about the side effects of acetaminophen / diphenhydramine / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Mucinex Sinus-Max Night Time Congestion & Cough.
+Note: This document contains side effect information about acetaminophen / diphenhydramine / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Mucinex Sinus-Max Night Time Congestion & Cough.

 For the Consumer